wkhtmltopdf/wkhtmltopdf/docs/downloads.md

 #### Symantec reports a virus `WS.Reputation.1` for the Windows builds

 This is a false positive reported because Symantec has not seen this file before -- see [this clarification](http://community.norton.com/forums/clarification-wsreputation1-detection) for details.

+#### How do I use it with [AWS Lambda](https://aws.amazon.com/lambda/) setups?
+All files required for lambda layer are packed in one zip archive ([layer](https://github.com/wkhtmltopdf/packaging/releases/download/0.12.6-4/wkhtmltox-0.12.6-4.amazonlinux2_lambda.zip)).